naimamccall/osticket-prereqs/README.md

 <p>
 <img width="3004" height="1944" alt="image" src="https://github.com/user-attachments/assets/d8d69fde-f327-49d1-aae2-99576e76d53d" />
 <p>
  Azure allows users to utilize it's environments in versitile ways.
 One of them being virtual machine.
 Creating a virtual machine will require proper configuration to insure the system runs accuratly.
 Creating a recource group with a unique name within the account being used is the first step.
 A virtual machine name must be established as well as a region and zone.
+The image will determine what OS will be entered when using the virtual machine.
+For the sake of this lab Windows 11 will be selected.
+It is important to check of the box at the bottom of this section for confirmation.
 </p>
 <br />